handsontable/handsontable/docs/README-EDITING.md

 # npm run docs:version 9.0
 ```

-To remove an existing version of the Handsontable docs:
+To remove an existing version of the Handsontable documentation:

 * Remove the required version's [directory](./README.md#handsontable-docs-directory-structure):
 ```bash